 Climate Concerns in San Francisco

 San Francisco is one of the most populated cities in the United States, with a residency of over 875,000.
 The city sits right on the San Francisco Bay, making it a vulnerable area when it comes to climate change.
-The city is already beginning to see some of the effects of climate change, and faces many challenges in the upcoming years to protect the natural environment and mitigate issues like sea level rise before they cause serious damage to the city.
+The city of San Francisco is already beginning to see some of the effects of climate change, and faces many challenges in the upcoming years to protect the natural environment and mitigate issues like sea level rise before they cause serious damage to the city.
 The impacts of climate change will not just be environmental, the effects could damage the economy and change the way of life for San Francisco residents.

 Let’s take a look at the biggest vulnerabilities of the San Francisco area and the current action plans for the city to be proactive and preventative in the face of a rapidly changing climate: